Nubicola/naeq_templater/README.md

 - All NAEQ pages are placed in the NAEQ folder
 - PLEASE WAIT for the calculated text and links to be populated.
 There are some errors in my code with respect to async.
 It all works, you just have to be patient
 - PLEASE DO NOT process overly long text; it also causes an error with respect to async.
+- PLEASE DO NOT process text that is already NAEQ'd or linked as that breaks stuff
+- "undo" is always useful :)

 ## Release Status
 The current release is intended as a MVP (minimum viable product).